-Applications are due by January 15 for admission to September.
+Applications and all required supporting documents are due January 15 for admission in September.

 - Administration of justice

 - Dispute resolution

 - Human rights